-Other recommended layouts for the AD7944 are outlined in the documentation for the AD7944 evaluation board (EVAL-AD7944FMCZ).
-The evaluation board package includes a fully assembled and tested evaluation board, documentation, and software for controlling the board from a PC via the EVAL-SDP-CH1Z board.
+The evaluation board package for the AD7986, EVAL-AD7986FMCZ, includes a fully assembled and tested evaluation board and software for controlling the board from a PC, via the controller board, EVAL-SDP-CH1Z.

+Figure 37.
+Example Layout of the AD7986 (Top Layer)

 Figure 38.
-Example Layout of the AD7944 (Top Layer)

-Figure 39.
-Example Layout of the AD7944 (Bottom Layer)
+Example Layout of the AD7986 (Bottom Layer)